 - Join or form a group of other folks interested in your industry to share ideas.
 A document should outline ownership of ideas so you avoid the problem Mark Zuckerberg had with others claiming ownership of Facebook.

 - Crowdsource innovations from customers or other interested consumers.
 Some of the best ideas come from those who will use the innovation.
-For instance, the minivan is based on a concept derived directly from consumers’ reflections of transportation needs.
+For instance, the minivan is based on a concept derived directly from consumers’ reflections on their transportation needs.

 - Slow down and smell the roses.
-OK, they don’t have to be roses, but you should set aside time from your busy day for playful reflection.
+OK, they don’t have to be roses, but you should set aside time from your busy day for playful reflection such as facilitated by the layout of Google offices.
 Sure, it’s important to be very strategic, but a certain playfulness (and daydreaming) promotes innovation.

 - Take a class.
 Not something related to your work (although I strongly encourage lifelong learning), but something fun.
 Maybe a photography class or a cooking class.
 Travel and experience different cultures.
 Just keep your mind open to see things from a new perspective.